Lord's Resistance Army insurgency (2002–2005): LRA in the Democratic Republic of the Congo

 Forty LRA rebels led by Vincent Otti crossed the White Nile on 14 September 2005 for the first time and burned houses near Juba, the capital of Southern Sudan, along the road to Yei.
 Since the rioting that followed the death of John Garang, Juba was almost entirely reliant on food shipped by road by Yei.
 The band continued travelling west and crossed into the Orientale Province of the Democratic Republic of the Congo (DRC) at Garamba National Park.
 At least two other bands, one of which was supposedly led by Kony, were reported to be moving westward from the historic stronghold of the LRA in northcentral Uganda and southeastern Sudan.

 This was the first LRA movement into the DRC.
 The UPDF stated that they had achieved control of northern Uganda and that their military efforts were being frustrated by the refusal of the transitional Sudanese government to grant permission to cross the Juba-Torit "Red Line".
 Lieutenant General Aronda Nyakairima stated that "Kony's death was in sight had we got permission to follow him past the red line.
 He is now fleeing for his life just like Lakwena did."
 These claims came at the same time that Human Rights Watch called for the ICC to investigate the UPDF for war crimes in northern Uganda.

 Representatives of the United Nations and the Congolese national army met with a band of LRA thought to be under the command of Vincent Otti in northeastern DRC on 25 September 2005.
 There was some surprise that this, the first meeting between the UN and LRA, was easy to arrange.
 General Paderi of the DRC army told the LRA that they needed to disarm as a prerequisite to future talks.
 Four days later, President Museveni declared that, if Congolese authorities did not disarm the LRA combatants, the UPDF would be sent across the border in pursuit.
 This sparked a diplomatic row between the governments of the DRC and Uganda, with both militaries making a show of force along their border, while the Congolese ambassador to the United Nations sent a letter to the UN Secretary-General demanding that an economic embargo be placed on Uganda in retaliation.

-The Armed Forces of the Democratic Republic of the Congo (FARDC) planned to deploy 2800 troops to the area.LRA UPDATE: CONGOLESE TROOPS MOVE TOWARD ABA.
-US State Department cable, 28 September 2005, WikiLeaks.
+The Armed Forces of the Democratic Republic of the Congo (FARDC) planned to deploy 2800 troops to the area.